pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.27 (development not yet released)
 - bugfix: Bug correction: freeze if menu items all inactive
+- bugfix: Channel spacing was not responding to an external change
 ## V 1.0.26
 - bugfix: procedure map now updated only when needed (save fps)
 - bugfix: weather radar and/or NEXRAD modes not updated correctly when switching between maps.